D'Angelo Russell NBA Playoffs Player Props: Lakers vs. Grizzlies

-D'Angelo Russell and the rest of the Los Angeles Lakers match up versus the Memphis Grizzlies in the NBA Playoffs on Monday, at 10:00 PM ET.
+D'Angelo Russell and the rest of the Los Angeles Lakers take on the Memphis Grizzlies in the NBA Playoffs on Wednesday, at 7:30 PM ET.

-If you'd like to make predictions on Russell's performance, we look at his available prop bets, using stats and trends, below.
+In this article, we dig into Russell's available prop bets, providing stats to help you figure out the best wagers to make.

 D'Angelo Russell Prop Bets vs. the Grizzlies